Word Finding Difficulties

 5. The student will apply reflective pausing to reduce Fast Inaccurate Responses when answering questions in class.

-IEP Objectives for Self-Advocacy Instruction
+Self-Advocacy Instruction

 Annual Goal:

-The student will learn to be a self advocate with regard to his or her word finding skills.
+The student will learn to be a self advocate with regard to his or her Word Finding skills.

 Short-term Objectives (Choose those appropriate for the learner):